Dulcie Howes: Professional career

 Howes was also modest about her abilities as a teacher of ballet technique, which she judged to be merely adequate.
 Her pupils begged to disagree.
 Among those who made names for themselves as dancers, choreographers, producers, and teachers in companies and schools overseas were David Poole, John Cranko, Alfred Rodrigues, Johaar Mosaval, Petrus Bosman, and Desmond Doyle.
 From the profits generated by performances of the UCT Ballet, Howes established the Dulcie Howes Trust Fund in 1950, which offered bursaries for dancers to study abroad and provided funds to cover fees for guest artists to come to dance in South Africa.

 In 1963, the South African government granted subsidies to support ballet companies in the four provinces that existed at the time: the Cape Province, Natal, Orange Free State, and Transvaal.
 These subsidies permitted the hiring of principal dancers and ballet masters in each of the four provincial companies.
 When the UCT Ballet became a full-time, professional company in 1964, it was renamed the Cape Performing Arts Board Ballet (CAPAB Ballet).

 Howes became the company's artistic director and set it on a strong course into the future.
 Since her retirement in 1969, the company has been directed by David Poole, Veronica Paeper, and Robin van Wyk.
 It is known today as the Cape Town City Ballet.
 Howes retired as principal of the UCT Ballet School in 1972, when she was again succeeded by David Poole.
-The school continues in operation to the present day as the UCT School of Dance.
+The school continues to operate to this day as the UCT School of Dance.